unytics/bigfunctions/README.md

 ## 🔍️ What is BigFunctions?

-BigFunctions is both:

-1. **Open-Source BigQuery functions** callable without install from any GCP project
-2. **A framework** to define, test, deploy, document and monitor your own BigQuery functions.
-Features:
+BigFunctions boosts data, provides you with SQL superpowers and saves you from reinventing the wheel with:

+1. 👉 a **framework** that helps you build a governed **catalog of powerful BigQuery functions** for your company.
+2. 👉 a **catalog of public functions** that you can call directly (without install) or redeploy in your own catalog.

+The framework defines:

-    1. 💚 A standard to define BigQuery routines as yaml files be it sql/js/remote UDF or procedures
+- 💚 A standard for BigQuery routines as yaml files be it sql/js/remote UDF or procedures
-    2. 💚 `bigfun` **CLI** (Command Line Interface) to test, deploy, document and monitor these BigQuery routines in your project
+- 💚 `bigfun` **CLI** (Command Line Interface) to test, deploy, document and monitor these BigQuery routines in your project

 <br>